ManimCommunity/manim/docs/source/guides/deep_dive.rst

 suppresses the primary artifact; an OpenGL live preview with automatic output still rasterizes and displays frames without writing a file.
+Both requests have an effective output format of ``none``, so the session's ``dry_run`` field The session specification separates *primary artifact* intent (an ``OutputSpec`` which defines the type of file we wish Manim to create based on our scene) from *presentation requests* such as displaying a live preview or opening the artifact after rendering finishes.
+When the primary artifact is a video, the session specification also contains information about the video codec, pixel format, dimension, frame rate, etc.
+The specification also separately records requests for *dry-run execution*.
+A dry run requests semantic scene evaluation without rasterizing frames or using media and cache resources.
+In contrast, ``format = none`` only suppresses the primary artifact; an OpenGL live preview with automatic output still rasterizes and displays frames without writing a file.
 Both requests have an effective output format of ``none``, so the session's ``dry_run`` field preserves the intended execution behavior.

 The current renderer loops do not yet enforce no-raster dry runs; the session